washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The official Court file

-• The social file, also known as probation file
+• The social file, also known as the probation file

 The official Juvenile Court file is public record and available for inspection.